 CONE 2210 GEOMETRIC CONTROL SYSTEMS (3 credits)

 Introduction to the theory and application of mensuration and geometric information processing in civil engineering.
-Measurement of distance, direction, elevation and location using mechanical, electronic and satellite systems; collection of field data, error propagation; elementary geometric data bases for design, construction, operation and control of civil works.
+Measurement of distance, direction, elevation and location using mechanical, electronic and satellite systems.
+Collection of field data and error propagation.
+Elementary geometric data bases for design, construction, operation and control of civil works.
 (Cross-listed with CIVE 221).

 CONE 3190 CONSTRUCTION METHODS AND EQUIPMENT (3 credits)

 Characteristics, capabilities and selection of equipment and methods used in the building construction industry.
 Estimating job production, equipment production rates, machine operating costs, earth-moving equipment, hoisting equipment, operations analysis, and use of various other construction methods and equipment.